My Girlfriend's Boyfriend (2010 film): Release

-The film had its world premiere April 24, 2010 to a sold out audience at the Newport Beach Film Festival in Newport Beach, California.

 On October 22, 2010, the film began a limited theatrical run in Salt Lake City, Utah, and scored $10,300 on its opening weekend on just two screens.
 That per-screen average, of $5,150, was higher than that of many of the weekend's top 10 films, resulting in the film's expansion to three other theaters.

 The film also received positive critical reviews from several local critics, including The Salt Lake Tribune and the Deseret News, Salt Lake City's two major newspapers.

-In December 2010, the film was released nationally through WB Digital's pay-per-view and VOD platforms.
-It is also available in High Definition through Tubi and Vudu video streaming services.

 Outside of the United States, the film was released in Germany, Benelux, Spain, Portugal, Italy, Australia, New Zealand, the Mideast, the U.K., Latin America, Central and Eastern Europe, Indonesia and other areas.

 Reception

-On Rotten Tomatoes the film has 4 reviews, all 4 reviews were positive.
+On Rotten Tomatoes the film has four reviews, all of which were positive.
 Margaret Anderson of the Deseret News gave it 3 out of 4 and praised the characters and the script.
 Tracy Moore of Common Sense Media gave it 3 out of 5 and called it a "Squeaky-clean romcom offers positive messages about love."

-Home media

-On March 1, 2011, the film was released on DVD.